YingLi-pku/WtCoxG/README.md

 ![plot](https://github.com/YingLi-pku/WtCoxG/blob/main/Figure/Pipeline.png)

 ### We support Dense GRM to adjust for sample relatedness
-To account for sample relatedness, we following the strategy of GATE (Rounak Dey et al., 2022, Nature communications), which calculates the ratio of the variance of the score statistic with and without GRM.
+To account for sample relatedness, we follow the strategy of GATE (Rounak Dey et al., 2022, Nature communications), which calculates the ratio of the variance of the score statistic with and without GRM.
 Therefore, when performing the genome-wide scan in Step 2, the score statistic is calibrated using the variance ratio.
 ## Reproducibility
 Scripts to reproduce the experiments performed for the manuscript: **Applying weighted Cox regression to boost powers for time-to-event genome-wide association studies**
 ### Simulation studies